Qassamala/IV1351-Task3/README.md

 Creating the db and schema:

 1. Log in to postgres.

-Run the below in your choice of folder:
+2. Run the below in your choice of folder:

 postgres# \i task2_schema.sql;

-inserting data:
+3. Inserting data:

 soundgood_db=# \i task2_insert_data.sql